Keepsake

 Frequently Asked Questions

 This review reflects Remento as of early 2026.
-Products evolve — features may have been added, pricing may have changed.
-We recommend checking Remento's website for their latest offering alongside this review.
+Products evolve, and features may have been added or pricing may have changed since publication.
+We recommend checking Remento’s website for their latest offering alongside this review.

-The biggest differences are real-time collaboration, a full rich text editor, unlimited projects, free PDF export, and printed books that work without QR codes or an internet connection.
-Plus local printing in 5 countries with free shipping.
+The biggest differences are real-time collaboration, a full rich text editor, unlimited projects, free PDF export, and printed books that work as standalone objects without QR codes or an internet connection.
+Keepsake also prints locally in five countries with free shipping.

 Yes.
 Keepsake offers a risk-free trial so you can explore the full platform before committing.
 No credit card required.
 Remento offers a 30-day refund policy instead of a trial.